Repunched 18 - Top-30 Variety (EDS with full repunching)

 in mid-state it shows no notable markers.
 The obverse date position should be used to attribute the

 Reverse A Die States

 No later die states have been observed.
-Almost always seen with at least minor reverse die cracks.
+This die marriage is almost always seen with at least minor reverse die cracks.

 Reverse die state a is rare.